PalisadoesFoundation/switchmap-ng/docs/docs/frontend/app/components/Sidebar.md

 This component is designed for client-side use only because it relies on the `useState` and `useEffect` hooks for managing state and handling events.
 It also includes responsive design features to adapt to different screen sizes.
+The sidebar contains links to the dashboard, history, and settings pages,

 #### See